bjks/gfp_gaussian_process/README.md

     - mean_q
     - gamma_q
     - var_q
     - beta

+Additionally, asymmentric cell division is modeled via two variances of gaussians
+- cell division:
+    - var_dx
+    - var_dg

-Additionally, the lenth of the cell and the gfp is effected by measurement noise
+Finally, the length of the cell and the gfp is effected by measurement noise
 - Measurement noise:
     - var_x
     - var_g

-Finally, asymmentric cell division is modeled via two variances of gaussians
-- cell division:
-    - var_dx
-    - var_dg

 ## 4 Output
 The following run modes can be set: